berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 are needed.
 A BadAlloc error will be generated if the server does not have enough resources to allocate the buffers.

-If drawable is destroyed after glXMakeCurrent is called then sub- sequent rendering commands will behave as if drawable is bound to the NULL clip.
+If drawable is destroyed after glXMakeCurrent is called then subsequent rendering commands will behave as if drawable is bound to the NULL clip.
 The commands will be processed and the context state will be updated, but no output will appear on the display.